 Common Uses of Minnesota Quitclaim Deed Forms

-Quitclaim deeds are a popular choice when the owner is transferring Minnesota real estate to a family member as a gift or when retitling property without changing actual possession.
-A Minnesota real estate transfer that involves payment or other consideration from the new owner is more likely to use a deed that gives warranty of title.
+Quitclaim deeds are a popular choice when the owner transfers Minnesota real estate to a family member as a gift or when retitling property without changing actual possession.
+A Minnesota real estate transfer that involves payment or other consideration from the new owner is more likely to use a deed that gives a warranty of title.

 An owner might choose a quitclaim deed for any of the following purposes: